KAN201197/Robot-Vision-AI/README.md

       A Matlab code showing the comparison of prediction result of CNN and SVM algorithm

-   e.
-CNN.mat

-      A Matlab data showing the trained network of CNN

-   f.
-SVM.mat

-      A Matlab data showing the Trained SVM model object

 3. Data Set

    A folder showing the data set of each character which will be used by machine learning algorithm to trained the network model